 - Ask your partner for her thoughts and feelings first before offering your own.
 INFJs are frequently adept at empathizing.
 Doing it this way can give you a place to jump in and share your thoughts when it feels right.

-Talking openly instead of withdrawing is perhaps one of the best steps INFJs can take to make the biggest difference in relationships and friendships alike.
+Talking openly instead of withdrawing is perhaps one of the best steps INFJs can take to make the biggest difference in long term relationships and friendships alike.

 Give others the benefit of the doubt.